Airline or Commercial Pilot

 Commercial pilots must hold an instrument rating if they want to carry passengers for pay more than 50 miles from the point of origin of their flight, or at night.

 Instrument rating.
 Pilots who earn an instrument rating can fly during periods of low visibility, also known as instrument meteorological conditions, or IMC.
-They may qualify for this rating by having at least 40 hours of instrument flight experience and 50 hours of cross-country flight time as pilot in command, and by meeting other requirements detailed in the FARs.
+They may qualify for this rating by having at least 40 hours of instrument flight experience and 50 hours of cross-country flight time as pilot in command, and by meeting other requirements detailed in the federal regulations.

 Pilots must pass periodic physical and practical flight examinations to be able to perform the duties granted by their certificate.

 Advancement for airline pilots depends on a system of seniority outlined in collective bargaining contracts.
-Typically, after 1 to 5 years, flight engineers may advance to first officer positions and, after 5 to 15 years, first officers can become captains.